CESNET/Nemea/README.md

 make
 ```

-The make(1) tool has various parameters, to build the Nemea package faster on
+The make(1) tool has various parameters, to build the NEMEA package faster on
 multicore systems, we recommend to use parameter -j with the number of jobs
 that should be run in parallel.